The Impact of Substance Abuse on Professional Licensing

 Cases where the professional was impaired at work or their substance abuse otherwise impacted their professional services often receive the harshest consequences.
 That said, many professions are beginning to give instances of personal misconduct greater scrutiny in response to shifting attitudes when it comes to certain types of misconduct.

 If you have a drug or alcohol problem, the most important thing to do is to seek help.
 Getting the help you need can not only save your career but also save your life.
 Whether you need in-patient treatment or an outpatient program, the sooner you get help, the sooner you can get your life back on track.
+Along with various forms of inpatient and outpatient treatment, licensed professionals can also seek help through their professional licensing associations in many cases.
+For example, lawyers can reach out to Lawyers Helping Lawyers, the Maryland State Bar Association’s Lawyer Assistance Program (LAP) provides additional resources, and the Maryland Physician Health Program (MPHP) provides similar support for health practitioners.

 Lastly, a professional license defense attorney can help you find resources and navigate the potential ramifications if you have a substance abuse problem that you are worried could impact your license.
 Because they are a lawyer, they have a duty of confidentiality that prevents them from disclosing any information you give them.
 This can be helpful for getting out in front of the problem before you receive a complaint.